Stock Checker

 Despite its name including the word handbrake, and not including the word shifter, this product can actually be used as a sim racing shifter.
 In fact, it can alternate between being a sequential shifter and a handbrake.
 Although it can only be one or the other, making you choose between using it as a shifter or a handbrake.

 The design of the TSS is much more industrial than the TH8A and features a lot more metal in its construction.
 This sim racing peripheral actually looks like it could be mounted in a real-world race car.
+It is incredibly large when compared with the TH8A and would look right at home in any rally car.

 When it is set to shifter mode, it performs pretty well as a sim racing sequential shifter.
 The resistance is still light given the size and weight of this shifter.
 But it does have a much more positive click than the TH8A.

-Where to buy – Buy from Digital Motorsports
+Where to buy | Buy from Meca |

 The Meca Evo Sequential Shifter would look right at home in any real world race car and it is one of the newest sequential shifters to be released.